IBM/aspera-cli/README.md

 ascli config transferd list --select=@json:'{"platform":"osx-arm64","version":"1.1.3"}' --fields=url | ascli config download @stdin:
 ```

-If installation from a local file preferred instead of fetching from internet: one can specify the location of the SDK file with option `sdk_url`:
+If installation from a local file preferred (airgap installation) instead of fetching from internet: one can specify the location of the SDK file with option `sdk_url`:

 ```bash
 ascli config ascp install --sdk-url=file:///macos-arm64-1.1.3-c6c7a2a.zip
 ```

 The format is: `file:///<path>`, where `<path>` can be either a relative path (not starting with `/`), or an absolute path.

+Supported platforms are listed in the [Release Notes](https://developer.ibm.com/apis/catalog/aspera--aspera-transfer-sdk/Release+notes) and archives can be downloaded from [Downloads](https://developer.ibm.com/apis/catalog/aspera--aspera-transfer-sdk/downloads/downloads.json).

 #### Installation of `ascp` through other component